Getting Ready for the ACS National Meeting

 - Be sure to wear comfortable, supportive shoes—you will be walking a lot on concrete floors and pavement.
-Break in your shoes before the meeting, and save the heels for your presentation.
+Break in your shoes before the meeting.

 How should I do my poster?

-Each poster will have its own dedicated poster board that is 4’ tall by 6’ wide (including the frame), so your poster must fit within those dimensions (buckets of pushpins are available, but it's a good idea to bring some along).
-Many students take advantage of the large poster printers at their institutions and bring their posters rolled up in tubes, but it’s also possible to bring a digital copy and print it at an office supply or print shop in the city (this is obviously something you need to plan).
-You can even print individual panes on letter-size paper and neatly tack those up—this doesn’t look as professional but it can be a useful work-around.
+Each poster will have its own dedicated poster board that is 4’ tall by 6’ wide (including the frame).
+Your poster must fit within those dimensions (buckets of pushpins are available, but it's a good idea to bring your own).
+Many students take advantage of the large poster printers at their institutions and bring their posters rolled up in tubes, but it’s also possible to bring a digital copy and print it at an office supply or print shop in the city.
+If need be, you can print individual panes on letter-size paper and neatly tack those up.
+Your poster may not look as professional, but it is a workaround for emergency situations.